aledco/Roam/RoamNotes/Bugs.md

 - Structure placeholder can't handle Vector(3, 1) grid size
+- Shouldnt be able to place structures in water